Thank you for contacting us at Stanford DCI.

 Fellows and Partners benefit the most from their participation if they are on campus most days of the week.
-During fall, winter and spring quarters DCI has full-time programming.
-During the summer quarter, DCI provides two transformation sessions and a community event early in the quarter.
-DCI participants can choose the level of engagement that works for them during the summer quarter.
+During fall, winter, and spring quarters (September – June).

 Is there office space for Fellows on campus?

-Yes, the DCI has a community space in the heart of campus where fellows and partners can work, relax and connect with one another.
+The DCI has a community space in the heart of campus where Fellows and Partners can work, relax, and connect with one another.

 What accommodations are available for individuals with disabilities?